mattmaynes2/aria/reports/final/3-Technical/2-Requirements/4-TV.md

 #### System Requirements {-}

-To be able to determine if the user is present in the home, the system will need various sensors for light and motion.
+To be able to determine if the user is present in the home, the system will need sensors for motion.
 The following is a list of sensors that will be needed for this scenario.

 | Sensor        | Usage                                         |
 | ------------- | --------------------------------------------- |